Decorated christmas tree with gifts and star

 • Anything that implies they need self-improvement (a self-help book, a gym membership)

-Budget-Friendly Christmas Gift Ideas (Under $15)
+Budget-Friendly Christmas Wish List Ideas (Under $15)

 Not everything needs to be expensive to be meaningful.